gxtaillon/spot/README.md

 Interpreter
 -----------
 Using the parser and compiler as a base, a simple interpreter could be created.
 This would allow scripts to be tested without the burden of running them through a Source server.
-Calls to native functions would need to be ignored for simplicity's sake but, stubs could be written to show proper execution.
+Calls to native functions would need to be ignored for simplicity's sake but, stubs could be written to allow proper execution and show how they were called.

 Main Features (planned)
 -----------------------
 * Backward compatibility with SourcePawn 1.6 and earlier
+* Advanced error and warning messages.
+* Pointers
-* `Class`es
+* True `struct`ures
-* `Interface`s
+* Syntaxic sugar
 * Polymorphism

 Development